 Understanding Plug Power's Unusual Options Activity

-Plug Power (NASDAQ:PLUG) shares experienced unusual options activity on Friday.
-The stock price moved down to $32.8 following the option alert.
+Shares of Plug Power (NASDAQ:PLUG) saw some unusual options activity on Tuesday.
+Following the unusual option alert, the stock price moved up to $32.83.

 - Sentiment: BULLISH